 Professional teeth whitening procedures can give you results that last two years or longer, and this method may also pose fewer health risks.

 When it comes down to it, though, what has the greatest impact on the longevity of your results is your lifestyle.
-If you have your teeth whitened and then return to a lifestyle where you consume multiple cups of coffee on a daily basis and regularly smoke cigarettes, you should expect the whitening to last for a much shorter period of time, because coffee and tobacco is a major contributor to discoloration.
+If you have your teeth whitened and then return to a lifestyle where you consume multiple cups of coffee on a daily basis and regularly smoke cigarettes, you should expect the whitening to last for a much shorter period of time, because coffee and tobacco is a major contributor to discoloration - see also 'What to Eat after Teeth Whitening'.

-If you plan to spend the time and money on a professional teeth whitening procedure, you should plan accordingly to make some lifestyle changes afterward.
+If you plan to spend the time and money on a professional teeth whitening procedure (see how much teeth whitening costs), you should plan accordingly to make some lifestyle changes afterward.

 How Can I Make Teeth Whitening Last Longer?